Welcome to Norrbotten's museum

 Malmström Skans, Anita, from Norrbotten 1998, Luleå, Norrbotten museum.

-In Norrbotten's museum image archive there are over two million images, from the 1880s until today.
-The collection reflects the people and the development of society in Norrbotten until today.
+Our image archive contains over two million images, from the 1880s to the present day.
+The collection reflects the people and development of society in Norrbotten up to the present day.

 The diversity in the image archive is striking − landscapes, work images, documentation of objects, archaeological documentation, historical events, and more.
 The collections from famous photographers such as Lea Wikström and Adolf Hjort are extensive.

-In the collection, the various photographic techniques are represented, from ferrotypes to today's digital images.
+The various photographic techniques are also represented here, from ferrotypes to today's digital images.

 We are happy to accept image collections, but are restrictive towards images that lack information and where no one can provide information about the images.